IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ## <img src="/img/lua.png" className="features-language-icon" /> The Downsides of Lua

-Obviously, the vast majority of all existing Isaac mods are programmed in Lua.
+The vast majority of Isaac mods are programmed in Lua.
 So why would you want to use TypeScript over Lua?
 Why would you want to introduce a compiler into your workflow and make things more complicated for yourself?

 Programming mods in Lua can be really painful: